Deb Haaland confirmed as interior secretary, becoming the first Native American U.S. Cabinet member

 Haaland’s is one of several appointments of Native people to important posts in President Joe Biden’s administration.

 Other appointments include Robert Anderson, who will be one of Haaland’s top lawyers, and Jaime Pinkham, a Nez Perce tribal member, to a top post at the U.S. Army Corps of Engineers.
+Those appointments do not need to be confirmed by the Senate.

 Anderson has been appointed principal deputy solicitor at the Department of the Interior.